MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-fin-sales-tax-payment-report-finland.md

 For general information about how to set up the value-added tax (VAT) statement, see [VAT reporting for Europe](emea-vat-reporting.md).

 > [!NOTE]
 > Deprecated: By March 1, 2023, we will no longer support the Sales tax report for Finland (Finish report layout).
 New **VAT declaration TXT (FI**) and **VAT declaration Excel (FI)** Electronic reporting (ER) formats are introduced under the **Tax declaration** model.
 The Sales tax report for Finland design was based on reporting codes and the Finnish report layout.
-This will be replaced with a new VAT declaration design, [VAT declaration for Finland](emea-fin-vat-declaration.md).
+This design will be replaced by a new VAT declaration design, [VAT declaration for Finland](emea-fin-vat-declaration.md).

 ## Set up the report layout for sales tax authorities